Free Amigurumi Patterns

 6. Lion Brand Basic Stitch Anti Pilling Worsted Acrylic yarn- Joann/Michaels/Amazon or online.

-amigurumi smore pattern
+amigurumi mushroom pattern

 Materials: 6mm crochet hook (size J), scissors, a darning needle #16 w/round tip, stitch marker/bobby pin/safety pin, Caron Simply Soft #4 medium yarn color harvest red, Caron Simply Soft #4 medium yarn color white, fiberfill or scrap yarn for stuffing, safety eyes/black yarn/fabric markers for eyes or mouth.